HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 5.1 Discount groups

-Students, children, pensioners receiving a pension from Kela, people over 70 years and people with reduced mobility can buy HSL tickets at a discounted rate.
-In order to be eligible for the discount, you must live in the HSL area.
+Students, children, pensioners receiving a pension from Kela, people over 70 years, and people with reduced mobility can purchase HSL tickets at a discounted rate.
+In order to be eligible for the discount, you must live permanently in the HSL area.
 Discounted tickets are available for all zones.
 Please note that discounts are not available on all ticket types.

 Your discount entitlement must be valid throughout the period for which you are buying a season ticket.
 You are responsible for ensuring you have the correct customer group on your HSL card and in the HSL app, as it determines the price of your ticket.